 Women are treated differently and compensated unfairly.
-There is a lack of opportunities for women to match their skillsets and biases about what they can and can’t do are still present within families and organisations.
+There is a lack of opportunities for women to match their skill-sets.
+Biases about what they can and can’t do are still present within families and organisations.
 Most women still require social permission for taking any step in their life.
 The other challenge is that of small thinking – by society as it still operates from archaic stereotypes and also by the women themselves because they often don’t dream big enough due to the conditioning while growing up.

-Unfortunately, we are in a world where Equal Pay for Equal Work or equal funding for male and female entrepreneurs are still a distant reality!
+Unfortunately, we are in a world where equal pay for equal work and equal funding opportunities for male and female entrepreneurs are still a distant reality!

 Specifically, I have found some real problems regarding funding and access to finance for women entrepreneurs.
 For instance, I discovered that there are several Government schemes for funding women entrepreneurs but most women are unable to avail the funds because they don’t have collaterals to pledge for these loans.
 Similarly, I’ve heard of women being turned down by Venture Capitalist firms because there was no man behind them!

 Yes!
-I have seen that having women at in the top leadership creates a culture of empathy, collaboration and coaching, it increases the desire to build leadership from bottom up and ensures equal opportunities for everyone.
-Women on top consciously make an effort to build diversity in the organisation, and after a point there is no need to force targets on people.
+I have seen that having women in the top leadership creates a culture of empathy, collaboration and mentoring, it increases the desire to build leadership from bottom up and create equal opportunities for everyone.
+Women in top leadership positions consciously make an effort to build diversity in the organisation.

-While I can’t be sure that (gender diversity) is directly related to positive business results inspite of all the evidence available, what I can most certainly say is that when results aren’t great there is EVEN more need to have a diverse team to cushion the impact – when the outside is bad at least the inside should be warm and comforting!
+Even if we don’t want to believe that gender balanced leadership is directly related to positive business results inspite of all the evidence available, what I can certainly say is that when results aren’t great there is EVEN more of a need to have a diverse team to cushion the impact – when the outside environment is bad, at least the inside should be warm and comforting.

 In your opinion, how do we create a more enabling ecosystem to help Indian women advance?

-The magnitude of the challenge is so big that one person attempting the change will not help bring the evolution that we need to make.
+The magnitude of the challenge is so big that one person attempting the change will not help bring the revolution that we need.
 There are still miles to go before we can sleep or even take an afternoon siesta!

-But there needs to be a realisation that this change is a change that is good for everybody.
+But there needs to be a realisation that this change is good for everybody.

 And we need collective action by all stakeholders –

-- More women in parliament will benefit the country and countries doing well will benefit the planet.
-The UN bringing out the SDGs has been a good step because it has given milestones to both corporates as well as countries- at the global level
+- More women in parliament will benefit the country and countries doing well will benefit the world.
+The UN bringing out the SDGs has been a good step because it has given milestones to both corporates as well as countries at the global level

-- I want to see a lot more happening for women from the parliament house and the government.
-The laws need to made to benefit women and increase their active participation in society and the economy.
-Their safety and mobility need to be facilitated.
+- I want to see a lot more happening for women from the Government.
+Constructive laws need to be made to benefit women and increase their active participation in society and the economy.
+Their safety and mobility needs to be facilitated.
 Women at the grassroots also need to feel empowered.

-- On the business/corporate side, I feel we need a lot more Not- For-Profits to work with corporates to sensitise them in terms of the impact on better employee and consumer results.
-Many good programs can be created for sensitising CXOs on diversity and inclusion and furthering the cause of more women to join and get elevated in organisations
+- On the business/corporate side, I feel we need a lot more Not- For-Profits to work together with corporates to create sensitivity around ensuring gender balanced organisations especially at the leadership levels.
+Many programs can be created for sensitising CXOs on diversity and inclusion by sharing the valid data points that establish a sound business case for doing so.

 - I would also like to bring men into the conversation and include them in this movement as sponsors and mentors.

-- And lastly the women themselves need to realise that they don’t need permissions from anybody and that it is their life so they can do everything to make it better.
+- And lastly the women themselves need to realise that they don’t need permission from anybody to do what helps them to think big, become their best version and live a better life.

 How do we get more men and women to mentor, even while in their careers?

-I think people need to be made aware of the benefits of mentoring and of the fact that mentoring can do something back for them.
-Also, mentoring needs to be celebrated in organisations by honouring people who take out time to mentor.
-We need platforms that allow mentees and mentors to connect with each other, via technology and digital apps as well as through the medium of industry associations and networking organisations can also do a lot to encourage more women too.
+I think people need to be made aware of the benefits of mentoring and the fact that mentoring can be very enriching for the mentor too.
+Mentoring needs to be celebrated in organisations by honouring people who take out time to mentor.
+We need platforms that allow mentees and mentors to connect with each other via technology.
+Industry associations and networking organisations can also do a lot to encourage more women too.

 One last question – what is your personal mantra in life?

 Live and let live!
 That’s my only mantra.
-I believe that everyone has the right to be who they are, and should be allowed to be the best version of who they are without intruding upon anyone else’s right to become that.
+I believe that everyone has the right to be who they are and should be allowed to become their best version by living their purpose.